knpuniversity/php-beginner-series/knpu/arrays2.rst

 the left points to the value on the right.

 Now all we need to do is update our code to use the keys.
-Again, now that the keys are strings, we surround them by quotes:
+Again, now that they are strings, we surround them by quotes:

 .. code-block:: html+php